DIVE BVI STAFF

 Director of Special Operations

 A proud Texan, Jeff has been a Scuba Instructor since 2000.
 He moved to Virgin Gorda in 2003 after a BVI sailing trip for his birthday.
-In 2010, he was awarded the prestigious SSI Instructor Trainer/Certiﬁer rating (meaning he can train new Instructors).
-He started out as manager of our former Marina Cay location before being named General Manager.
-In addition, as the recently appointed Area Office Coordinator (Eastern Caribbean) for SSI, Jeff looks forward to bringing the SSI standard to the rest of the Caribbean.
+In 2010, he received the prestigious SSI Instructor Trainer/Certiﬁer rating (meaning he can train new Instructors).
+In October 2017, Jeff was awarded the Platinum Pro 5000 certification from SSI.
+He started out as manager of our former Marina Cay location before being named General Manager in 2006.
+In addition, as the appointed SSI Area Office Coordinator (Eastern Caribbean), Jeff looks forward to bringing the SSI standard to the rest of the Caribbean.

 Arriving with Jeff, Casey has made herself essential as the one in charge of Retail Operations/Human Resources, ordering all of the latest dive gear and resort wear for our locations and boutique.
 Casey also still enjoys leading dives at some of her favorite sites which include Ginger Steps and the Chikuzen.
 She enjoys running, time out with friends and her Olde English bulldog, Dixie.